-The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed in 2018 with a valuation date of June 30, 2017.
-The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2007-2012 Experience Study.
+The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed in 2019 with a valuation date of June 30, 2018.
+The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2007-2012 Experience Study and the 2017 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2016 actuarial valuation report.
-The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2018.
-Plan liabilities were rolled forward from June 30, 2017, to June 30, 2018, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.
+The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2019.
+Plan liabilities were rolled forward from June 30, 2018, to June 30, 2019, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.